 Well, that was then, and this is 40 years later.
 Truthfully, I couldn't wait to hear that old sputtering engine rev up and head down the driveway, taking my husband with it for the next 24 hours.

 Don't get me wrong -- I still love the guy.
-But when the cat's away, the wife gets to do all kinds of unsupervised and unreported things she might not
+But when the cat's away, the wife gets to do all kinds of unsupervised and unreported things she might not ordinarily do.

 During that first hour, I felt like a woman at a shoe sale.
 The possibilities were endless.
 What would I do first?
 Rent a horror movie that my husband refuses to see?
 Eat the rest of the Sees candy I got for Mother's Day and not save any for him?
 Turn up the music he can't stand and pretend I'm on "Glee?"